kyliechien/JavaLoopHTML/README.md

 # JavaLoopHTML

-click the "main.html" to open homepage (first page), and it will be able to be used
+click the "main.html" to open homepage (first page), and enjoy it!